questrel/dtree/README.md

 // don't distinguish intervals including end points from intervals excluding end points.
 // that distinction seems unimportant for modeling rounding errors
 // but is important for predicates in a query on exact values.
-// Typical treatments may also punt on issues of division by intervals containg 0
+// Typical treatments may also punt on issues of division by intervals contaning 0
 // or trimodal comparison logic.
 // ("punt" may be too much of an Americanism,
 // Wordnic seems to be one of the few on-line dictionaries that include my intended sense
-// but even there I didn't find a good synonym)
+// --but even there I didn't find a good synonym)
 // (some of the synonyms looked more like synonyms for "pun"
 // it may be more useful if synonyms could be divided by sense)
 ```